John Rock (abolitionist): Early life and education

-John Stewart Rock was born to John and Maria (Willett) Rock, free African-American parents, on October 13, 1825, in Salem, New Jersey.
-In Rock's formative years, it was relatively uncommon for white children to complete grammar school, and significantly rarer for black children.
+John Stewart Rock was born to John and Maria (Willett) Rock, free African American parents, on October 13, 1825, in Salem, New Jersey.
+In Rock's formative years, it was relatively uncommon for white children to complete grammar school, and significantly rarer for Black children.
 Rock's parents, however, encouraged their diligent son in his studies and, despite having little financial resources, provided for him to follow through with formal schooling.
 By the age of 19, Rock had received the necessary amount of education to take up a position as a teacher.

-He started out in 1844 in a one-room school in Salem, where he would continue to work for the next four years, garnering the attention and approval of veteran schoolteachers.
+Rock started out in 1844 in a one-room school in Salem, where he would continue to work for the next four years, garnering the attention and approval of veteran schoolteachers.
 Rock had an impressive work ethic, consistently holding class for six hours, conducting private tutoring sessions for two hours, and studying medicine under two white physicians, Dr. Shaw and Dr. Gibson, who allowed him to study their textbooks and use their personal book collections for eight hours daily.
 Medical students at the time commonly undertook apprenticeships with practicing doctors, as Rock did, as a means of gaining medical training.
 In 1848, Rock applied to medical school, but faced rejection on the basis of his race.

-John Rock then decided to transfer into the field of dentistry and, after an 1849 apprenticeship with Dr. Harbert, a white dentist, opened a dental practice in Philadelphia in January 1850.
+Rock then decided to transfer into the field of dentistry and, after an 1849 apprenticeship with Dr. Harbert, a white dentist, opened a dental practice in Philadelphia in January 1850.
 Just one year later, he was rewarded with a silver medal for his expert work on a set of silver dentures that he crafted and later displayed.
 After finally gaining admittance to medical school, Rock graduated from American Medical College in Philadelphia in 1852, becoming one of the first African Americans to attain a degree in medicine.
 At the age of 27, he had established himself as a talented and well-respected teacher, dentist, and physician.

 In 1853, Rock decided to change locations to Boston, which many at the time considered to be the most liberal city in the United States for African Americans.
 There he set up his own practice in dentistry and medicine.
-Many of his patients turned out to be ill fugitive slaves making their way through Boston on the Underground Railroad, fleeing towards Canada.
+Many of his patients turned out to be sick fugitive slaves making their way through Boston on the Underground Railroad, fleeing towards Canada.
 He also provided care to members of an integrated abolitionist organization called the Boston Vigilance Committee, which aimed to aid and protect fugitive slaves targeted by the Fugitive Slave Law of 1850.
-Rock was the second black to gain acceptance to the Massachusetts Medical Society, sometime after the induction of Dr. John De Grasse in 1854.
+Rock was the second Black to gain acceptance to the Massachusetts Medical Society, sometime after the induction of Dr. John De Grasse in 1854.